-STACY BREWSTER is a queer writer, editor, and workshop facilitator.
-His short fiction and poetry have been featured in Buckman Journal, New South, The Gay & Lesbian Review Worldwide, and The Madison Review, among other journals and magazines.
+STACY BREWSTER is a writer, copy editor, and workshop facilitator based in Portland, Oregon.
+His fiction and poetry have been featured most recently in Buckman Journal, New South, The Gay & Lesbian Review Worldwide, and The Madison Review, among other journals and magazines.

-In addition to television production (credits here), Stacy has worked in advertising, publishing, and public service.
+In addition to prior work in television production (credits here), Stacy has worked in advertising, publishing, and public service.
 He is currently a writer and content producer with the Portland Bureau of Transportation.

 Since 2015, he has used assistive dictation software to help him write and manage chronic pain and neuropathy in his arms.
 This disability inspired his work to found LAUNCH CREATIVE NW in 2016 to provide creative supervision to writers of all backgrounds and abilities, helping them expand their creative practice, edit and complete projects, and share their work.